 The Food: From Three-Michelin-Star Chefs to In-Room Dining

 The food at Four Seasons Hotel Hong Kong is outstanding.
-The dining options reflect Hong Kong’s status as an international destination and throughout the hotel, one can find delicious Chinese, Western, Japanese, Indian, Italian and more.
+The dining options reflect Hong Kong’s status as an international destination and throughout the hotel, one can find delicious Western, Japanese, Indian, and Italian in addition to must-eat Hong Kong food.

 The hotel’s breakfast buffet also happened at Blue Bar and was fantastic.

 Items included made-to-order eggs, gourmet cheeses, cured meats, fruit, birchermuesli, bacon, fresh juices, savory items, salad, dim sum, a noodle bar, and more.
 We also loved the weekend buffet lunch.

 The Lounge is where all-day dining, including afternoon tea, takes place.
 My order is usually the Alaskan King Crab Salad or Hainanese Chicken Rice.
 When we lived in the hotel, my daughter insisted on special breakfast trips to The Lounge for muffins and chicken sausage.
 I also quite like the Hong Kong breakfast (with dim sum and congee) and the list of cold-pressed juices.
 No matter the time of day, it’s a lovely and relaxing place to dine.

 As the name implies, this al fresco Four Seasons Hotel Hong Kong restaurant is located right by the pool.
 While a nice place for a business lunch, you can eat here (dressed) after a swim, too.
 The fare is light and healthy with a nice selection of salads though you could nosh on a Wagyu beef burger or Hainanese chicken.

 Lung King Heen (Three Michelin Stars)